pallets/click/docs/commands.rst

 -------------------

 For a regular command, the callback is executed whenever the command runs.
-If the script is the only command, it will always fire (unless a parameter callback prevents it).
+If the script is the only command, it will always fire (unless a parameter callback prevents it.
 This for instance happens if someone passes ``--help`` to the script).

 For groups and multi commands, the situation looks different.
 In this case, the callback fires whenever a subcommand fires (unless this behavior is